Best Screenshot Automation Tools in 2026: Which Should You Use?

 Automation features:

-- Keypress macros — Simulate arrow keys, page turns between captures.
-No other desktop tool offers this.
+- Keypress macros — Simulate arrow keys and page turns between captures.
+This is still rare in mainstream screenshot tools.

 - Timed intervals — Configurable capture intervals in milliseconds, seconds, or minutes.